ocsw/bash-pitfalls/notes.md

 # Changelog and Notes

+## Fix a Useless Use Of Cat

+- We've actually introduced a UUOC by `cat`ing the the file into the loop
+- Instead, we can use an input redirect, which is added after the loop
+    - This might be a bit harder to read, although comments can help

 ## Display changes from the previous run

 - Suppose we want to know when directories are added or removed from our backups